Pathfinder (1987 film): Production

 The film was written and directed by Nils Gaup, who based the story on a Sami legend with variants in a number of Scandinavian folklores.
 Gaup said he heard the story from his grandfather, who was in turn told the story by a traditional storyteller.
-Gaup wove the story around the core of the legend, and introduced details such as shamanic initiation rite and a romantic element with the character Sahve.
+Gaup wove the story around the core of the legend, and introduced details such as the shamanic initiation rite and a romantic element with the character Sahve.
 The film was set in the pre-Christian era in the region depicting the worldview of the Sami people.